What is IB and why is it important?

 - More information on IB results

-External assessments are standardized throughout the world with all students sitting for their written examinations over a three-week period in either May or November.
+External assessments are standardised throughout the world with all students sitting for their written examinations over a three-week period in either May or November.

 Most subjects have at least three or four separate assessment components, including both internal and external assessments.